utsav0/daily-dev-tips/src/pages/posts/making-a-fullscreen-vertical-slider-with-tailwind-and-eleventy.md

 </section>
 ```

-In this section I use the same start-row and start-col hack to overlap the elements.
+I use the same start-row and start-col hack in this section to overlap the elements.

-I then use [CSS Flex](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/) to align the elements in the right position.
+I then use [CSS Flex](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/) to align the elements in the correct position.

 The result for this section:

 ![Section two styling](https://cdn.hashnode.com/res/hashnode/image/upload/v1611643996904/efw-MmxxG.png)

-> As you can see it's an offset element, this is how it was designed, you could center it adjusting the col-start position.
+> As you can see, it's an offset element.
+This is how it was designed.
+You could center it by adjusting the col-start position.

-As for the third section it's a big section that showcases the featured post.
+The third section it's an extensive section that showcases the featured post.

-For this example we will hardcode the article, in a later stage we will connect it to our data store.
+For this example, we will hardcode the article, and in a later stage, we will connect it to our data store.

 ```html
 <section